zddeis/zdSharp/README.md

 *A beginner friendly programming language*

-## Features
-- 🔹 **Fast and Lightweight** – Optimized for performance and minimal resource usage.
 - 🔹 **Easy-to-Learn Syntax** – A clean and readable syntax for beginners and experts alike.
-- 🔹 **Powerful Standard Library** – Built-in functions to streamline development.

 ## Syntax